 There’s no wrong or right way to read a story, be it, reading aloud or letting your child try to construct the sentences, bedtime should allow you and your kids to share a special bond.
-So, spend five, ten or fifteen minutes on our funny short stories for kids, with a wide range of characters ranging from ghosts to animals and what not.
-So have hearty laugh, while you enjoy these moments.
+So, spend five, ten, or fifteen minutes on our funny short stories for kids, with a wide range of characters ranging from ghosts to animals and whatnot.
+So have a hearty laugh, while you enjoy these moments.

 Two Cats And The Monkey Story:

 One day two cats were arguing over a piece of bread.
 They kept fighting over how much each of them should get.
 A monkey was perched on a tree nearby and was watching the argument happen.
 He called out to the cats and said he was willing to help them split their bread.
 He told them he would split it in half and each cat would get one half.
 The cats handed their bread over to the monkey.
 He split it in two pieces, but one of the pieces ended up larger than the other.